 What is happening to Japan’s young men?
 And, why do they choose to stay in isolation?

 Hikikomori, or “withdrawn” in English terms, is considered a serious social issue in Japan.
-People with the condition either are confined inside their homes or wouldn’t even step out of their rooms.
+People with the condition are either confined inside their homes or wouldn’t even step out of their rooms.
 It can affect people of all ages – from young kids to even the elderly.

 According to Tamaki Saito, a Japanese psychiatrist, being “hikikomori” is often misinterpreted as simple laziness.
 However, it is beyond that.
 Saito said that many hikikomori sufferers want to go out there and socialize.
 But for some reason, they cannot.
 It is also believed males are more prone to being a hikikomori than females.